Lex-2008/backup3/README.md

 Simple usage
 ------------

-To backup your `/home` directory every now and then, save this file into your
+To backup your `/home` directory every now and then, add this file into your
 crontab:

 	# Required config